johncramblitt/Walker-ENSO-response-to-tropical-forcing/README.md

 - process_vertical.ipynb contains code to open/merge files on pressure levels (3D winds).
 - figures.ipynb contains code to generate all figures in "Zonal atmopsheric energy transports and the ENSO response to tropical forcing."

-Code was developed by John Cramblitt, borrowing a function to solve the laplacian equation for energy flux potential from John Chiang.
+Code was developed by John Cramblitt, borrowing a function to solve the Poisson equation for energy flux potential from John Chiang.

 Please contact John Cramblitt (jcramblitt@berkeley.edu) with questions.